wustlworkgroup/Sample_annotation_system/readme.md

 | `sex`                       | Biological sex of the subject (`male`, `female`, `unknown`).                |
 | `age_months`                | Age of the subject at time of sample collection, in months.                 |

-## 🧾 Sample Barcodes
+## 🧾 Tumor Sample Barcodes

-Each sample is also assigned a unique `parentBiospecimenID` to support tissue-specific tracking and anonymization.
-The `parentBiospecimenID` is constructed by combining:
+Each sample (speciman) is also assigned a unique `Tumor_sample_barcode` to support tissue-specific tracking and anonymization.
+The `Tumor_sample_barcode` is constructed by combining:

 - The `individualID` (e.g., `JH-2-002`)
 - A **random alphanumeric suffix**, with length depending on the **sample type or batch**